amcrabtree/killer-denovo/README.md

 2. **Reverse read file** – File contains raw NGS reads in reverse orientation; “R2” should be in the filename somewhere (ex: “NCYC190_S3_L001_R2_001.fastq.gz”); can be .fastq or .fastq.gz

-Because this script filters out genomic contaminants (from Homo sapiens, Saccharomyces cerevisiae, and Saccharomyces paradoxus), genomes must be downloaded to the ./refseq folder.
+Because this script filters out genomic contaminants (from Homo sapiens GCF_000001405.39, Saccharomyces cerevisiae GCF_000146045.2, and Saccharomyces paradoxus GCF_002079055.1), genomes must be downloaded to the ./refseq folder.
 Running the following script will automate downloading the required genomes from the RefSeq database.

 ```
 cd killer-denovo